 In situations where your spouse was primarily in charge of the family budget, suddenly being the one responsible for budgeting and monthly bill payments can be overwhelming.
 Because a lifestyle analysis provides you with a detailed picture of how your family spent money in the months and years before your divorce, it’s a powerful tool to help you create a workable post-divorce budget, even for situations where child support and alimony are not at stake.

 Is a lifestyle analysis right for you?
-The lawyers at Weinberger Divorce & Family Law Group will look at the specifics of your case and offer recommendations on how best to protect your assets and rights to a fair settlement.
-For a free initial consultation, please contact Weinberger Divorce & Family Law Group at (973) 520-8822.
+The lawyers at Weinberger Divorce & Family Law Group, LLC will look at the specifics of your case and offer recommendations on how best to protect your assets and rights to a fair settlement.
+For an initial consultation, please contact Weinberger Divorce & Family Law Group, LLC at (973) 520-8822.